truenas/documentation/content/CORE/CORETutorials/Sharing/SMB/SMBShare.md

 ### Tune the Dataset ACL

-After a dataset and accounts are created, you will need to investigate your access requirements and adjust the dataset ACL to match.
-To edit the ACL, go to **Storage > Pools**, open the options for the new dataset, and click *Edit Permissions*.
+After a dataset and accounts are created, determine your access requirements and adjust the dataset ACL to match.
+To edit the ACL, go to **Storage > Pools**, open the options for the new dataset, and click **Edit Permissions**.
 Many home users typically add a new entry that grants *FULL_CONTROL* to the *builtin_users* group with the flags set to *INHERIT*.
 See the [Permissions article]({{< relref "/CORE/CORETutorials/Storage/Pools/Permissions.md" >}}) for more details.